Our treatment plant in the south-eastern suburbs uses innovative processes to turn sewage into Class A recycled water – learn more.

 - one-tenth the size of the Western Treatment Plant, but treats nearly half of Melbourne’s sewage: 330 million litres a day

-- has been generating electricity from sewage gas since it opened in 1975, and can supply 40% of its needs
+- has been generating electricity from sewage gas since it opened in 1975, and can supply 30% of its needs" - change is 40% to 30%

 - upgraded in 2012 to treat sewage to an advanced tertiary standard, for which it has won several international awards